vx/connectbot/README.md

 ## Device Customization

-VX ConnectBot aims to provide customizations for smartphones with a physical keyboard.
+VX ConnectBot aims to provide customizations for Android devices with a physical keyboard.
-Currently, there are customizations for the following smartphones:
+Currently, there are customizations for the following devices:

  - Samsung Captivate Glide (SGH-i927)
  - Sony Ericsson Xperia pro (MK16i)
  - Sony Ericsson Xperia mini pro (SK17i)

+The following devices with physical keyboards are also reported to work properly:
+ - ASUS Transformer Prime (TF201)
+ - Motorola Droid 4 (XT894)

 Individual key mappings can be viewed [here](http://connectbot.vx.sk/customkeymap.html)